thongish/my-brain/Notes/Intro to cloud-init.md

 		- If custom scripts were provided in the user data, cloud-init can run them
 			- Allows for additional specified software to be installed, security settings to be applied, etc.
 			- Can also inject SSH keys into the instance's `authorized_keys` file

+# Flash cards

+What is cloud-init?::An open-source initialization tool designed to make setting up pre-configured systems easier and more efficient.

+Who commonly uses cloud-init?::Developers, system administrators, and IT professionals to automate configuration of VMs, cloud instances, or machines on a network.

+What is the benefit of cloud-init?::It automates initial configurations for new cloud instances, ensuring consistent and reliable results every time.

+What tasks does cloud-init handle?
+?
+- It sets the hostname,
+- configures network interfaces,
+- creates user accounts,
+- and runs scripts on new instances.

+How does cloud-init operate?
+?
+It operates in two phases:
+- an early (local) boot stage before networking is enabled,
+- and a late boot stage after networking is configured.

+What happens during the early boot phase in cloud-init?
+?
+- Cloud-init discovers the data source,
+- fetches configuration data,
+- and writes the network configuration.

+What happens during the late boot phase in cloud-init?
+?
+- cloud-init configures the running instance according to your needs, as specified in the vendor and/or user data
+	- Configuration management
+	- Install and update software
+	- Create user accounts
+	- Execute user scripts

+What is the data source in cloud-init?::The source of configuration data that cloud-init uses to set up the instance.

+What kind of data does cloud-init fetch during the early boot stage?::Metadata (like machine ID, hostname, and network config) as well as vendor data and user data.